What is Occupational Health?

 On the other hand, a number of studies have provided convincing evidence of a positive association between health, well-being, well-organized work and a healthy work environment where safety and health are considered and where conditions conducive to one's professional and social development are provided.
 The occupational health standards of workers and workplaces vary substantially according to economic structure, level of industrialization, developmental status, climatic conditions, and traditions in occupational health and safety.
 Twenty per cent to fifty per cent of workers may be subject to hazardous exposures at work in industrialized countries and the rate may be even higher in the developing and newly industrialized countries.
 Mechanical factors and physical and chemical agents are the main problems in manufacturing industries, while pesticides, heavy physical work, organic dusts, biological factors and accidents are the occupational burdens of agricultural workers.
 A number of studies show that in the most unfavourable conditions 50%-100% of the workers in some hazardous industries may be exposed to levels of chemical, physical or biological factors that exceed the occupational exposure limits applied in the industrialized countries.
 (Source: WHO)

-By the year 2000, the health of workers in all Member States should be improved by making work environments more healthy, reducing work-related disease and injury, and promoting the well-being of people at work.
+By the year 2000, the health of workers in all Member States should be improved by making work environments healthier, reducing work-related disease and injury, and promoting the well-being of people at work.
 This target can be achieved if effective measures are implemented in all Member States that: